vinayakvision/Tape_out_ready/README.md

 | Vinayak Venkappa Pujeri | RTL design, FSM, Caravel integration, OpenLane physical implementation, firmware, PCBA | vinayakpujeri2047@gmail.com |
 | Santosh Mokashi | Verification (RTL + GLS), testbenches, Python golden reference, STA review, documentation | santoshmokashi3754@gmail.com |

-Both members: Final Year B.E.
-(ECE), Vidyavardhaka College of Engineering, Mysuru — VTU
+Both members: Final Year B.E. in Electronics and Communication Engineering

 > **Note on team size:** This is a 2-person team.
 The PCBA and mechanicals deliverables are scoped to a minimal carrier board schematic and simple enclosure.
 The silicon design, verification, and tapeout flow are fully prioritised.
 > **This project leverages our complementary expertise:** strong experience in SRAM design, memory architecture, and RTL development, combined with system-level SoC integration and embedded firmware design, enabling a complete silicon-to-system implementation.